diptimanr/current2025blr/flinksql/4_windowing_tvf.md

    FROM \`orders\`;

 ### Return all rows in the orders table in 10-minute tumbling windows

 SELECT * FROM TABLE( \
      TUMBLE(TABLE \`orders\`, DESCRIPTOR($rowtime), INTERVAL \'15\' SECONDS));

 ### Apply aggregation on the tumbling windowed table
+### Compute the sum of the price column in the orders table within 10-minute tumbling windows.

 SELECT window_start, window_end, SUM(\`price\`) as \`sum\` \
   FROM TABLE( \
       TUMBLE(TABLE \`orders\`, DESCRIPTOR($rowtime), INTERVAL \'15\' SECONDS)) \